Hybrid airship: Other current projects

+An Australian-based company is working on a project to develop an air crane called the SkyLifter, a capable of lifting up to 150 tons.

-A Canadian start-up, Solar Ship Inc, is developing solar powered hybrid airships that can run on solar power alone.
+A Canadian start-up, Solar Ship, Inc., is developing solar powered hybrid airships that can run on solar power alone.
 The idea is to create a viable platform that can travel anywhere in the world delivering cold medical supplies and other necessitates to locations in Africa and Northern Canada without needing any kind of fuel or infrastructure.
 The hope is that technology developments in solar cells and the large surface area provided by the hybrid airship are enough to make a practical solar powered aircraft.
 Some key features of the Solarship are that it can fly on aerodynamic lift alone without any lifting gas, and the solar cells along with the large volume of the envelope allow the hybrid airship to be reconfigured into a mobile shelter that can recharge batteries and other equipment.

 The Hunt GravityPlane (not to be confused with the ground-based gravity plane) is a proposed gravity-powered glider by Hunt Aviation in the US.
 It also has aerofoil wings, improving its lift-drag ratio and making it more efficient.
 The GravityPlane requires a large size in order to obtain a large enough volume-to-weight ratio to support this wing structure, and no example has yet been built.
 Unlike a powered glider, the GravityPlane does not consume power during the climbing phase of flight.
 It does however consume power at the points where it changes its buoyancy between positive and negative values.
 Hunt claim that this can nevertheless improve the energy efficiency of the craft, similar to the improved energy efficiency of underwater gliders over conventional methods of propulsion.
 Hunt suggest that the low power consumption should allow the craft to harvest sufficient energy to stay aloft indefinitely.
 The conventional approach to this requirement is the use of solar panels in a solar-powered aircraft.
 Hunt has proposed two alternative approaches.
 One is to use a wind turbine and harvest energy from the airflow generated by the gliding motion, the other is a thermal cycle to extract energy from the differences in air temperature at different altitudes.